ryedin/site/_documentation/ssl.md

   <p>The headers necessary to detect HTTPS are not injected by TLS listeners, making backend redirect logic impractical.</p>
 </div>

+### Updating your SSL Cert

+SSL certificates expire, so it's important to have a way to update them without disrupting your app.
+You can do this with the `convox ssl update` command.

+    $ convox ssl update web:443 mydomain.crt mydomain.key
+    Updating SSL listener web:443...
+Done.

+Please note that this command only updates the certificate.
+To change the process, port, or termination point, use `convox ssl create`.

 ### Remove SSL

 The Convox CLI can also remove SSL.